 Report from the Board of Directors

 The Board will be responsible for preparing the Company’s financial statements including the Consolidated Financial Statements for the Company and its subsidiaries and the Financial Information to be presented in the Annual Report.
-Those financial statements will be prepared pursuant to the accounting standard generally accepted in Thailand based on appropriate, acceptable and consistence accounting policies.
+Those financial statements will be prepared pursuant to the accounting standard generally accepted in Thailand based on appropriate, acceptable and consistent accounting policies.
 Discretion and care will be exercised to ensure that the Notes to the Financial Statements disclose adequate vital information.

-Self-Evaluation by the Board/Committee Members
+Self-evaluation by the Board/Committee Members

 To enhance the efficiency of performance by its various Committees, arrangements are made by the Company to have members of each Committee evaluate their own overall performance so that they can together appraise and look at their performance and problems.
 Following this evaluation, the Board will analyse their performance and determine measures which will improve the Committees’ efficacy.

 Development of Directors and Executives

 The Company will support the attendance of its Board and senior executives at training courses which will be beneficial to their performance and will enable them to exchange opinions, on a regular basis, with Board members and senior executives of other organisations.
 Such courses include those arranged by the Company’s employee training unit, units under the State’s jurisdiction and independent entities such as Thai Institution of Directors.
 It is 94 ANNUAL REPORT 2017 an SEC requirement that directors of listed companies attend at least one of these courses, e.g. Director Certification Program (DCP), Director Accreditation Program (DAP) and Audit Committee Program (ACP) so that knowledge and experience gained can be used for the Company’s further development.